Open Enrollment

 For example, you may want to encourage migration to a particular medical insurance plan or reduce negativity about a high-deductible health plan (HDHP).
 Or perhaps you want employees to try your enrollment site's chat feature before calling your benefits center.

-• Be direct and keep things simple.
 Explain complex benefits concepts and details using everyday language.
 SHRM has a helpful benefits glossary defining common health care benefit terms.

-• Have strong branding.
 Make sure your enrollment communication grabs attention and gets noticed.

-• Use diverse communication channels and media.
 People prefer to learn in different ways.
-They’ll lose interest if they get the same type of enrollment guide year after year.
+They'll lose interest if they get the same type of enrollment guide year after year.
 Videos, podcasts and interactive online decision-making tools are all great ways to help get your important messages across.

-An Open Enrollment communication example
+An Open Enrollment Communication Example

 A leading health care organization, with more than 26 locations throughout the New York/New Jersey area, asked PartnerComm to create a strategy to ensure their Open Enrollment success.
 The company was making big changes to its health care benefits, which required one in five employees to change medical plans or administrators.